jmarcosdias/awesome/README.md

 Located where the user expects this kind of element to be located, i.e. on the top of each page, the navigation menu is presented with same colors and same general appearance all over the pages.
 It is a responsive element and it also gives the users a clue about where they are in the site.

-In terms of HTML structure, the navigation menu is a NAV element located in the header section of each page, along with the logo text.
+In terms of HTML structure, the navigation menu is a NAV element located in the header section of each page, along with the logo text which is a heading level 1 element.

 - __The Landing Page__